pipeyrunner/hide-seek/docs/seeking/photo_questions.md

 #### Grocery Store Aisle

-o zoom.
+No zoom.
 Stand at the end of the aisle, shoot directly down.

 #### Place of Worship